 It’s unlikely to be a traditional Mother’s Day for many of us this year.
 The kids may be stranded across the country, across the pond, or even just across town.
-Moms with kids at home may be juggling work, meal preparation, and, more or less overnight, having to master the considerable challenges of home-schooling.
+Moms with kids at home may be juggling work, meal preparation, and having to master the considerable challenges of home-schooling.
 Either way, Mom, you deserve a break.
 Put your feet up, order some food delivered, and relax to the strains of Classical KUSC’s Mother’s Day serenade.
 We’ve delved deep into the repertoire, looking to find some hidden gems and a few old favorites, to put together a list of pieces celebrating mothers and children.
 Enjoy!

 Amy Beach | Photo from George Grantham Bain Collection